mgsrichard/Capstone-Project/README.md

 -	You have individual branches setup for each of your team members:
     - Cheryl has the Cheryl branch
     - Lucien has the dummy_database branch
-    - Martha has the presentation branch, also some data investigation stuff is in there
+    - Martha has the main branch
--	Each team member has at least four commits from the duration of the first segment
+-	Each team member has at least four commits from each segment of the project

 ### Presentation:
 -	Include your choice of a PowerPoint, Word Document, ReadMe file, etc. with the following information
     - The project is described in detail in this README
-    - The PowerPoint file https://github.com/mgsrichard/Capstone-Project/blob/main/Segment%202_presentation.pptx gives a more sophisticated and slightly less detailed overview/presentation of our project
+    - The PowerPoint file https://github.com/mgsrichard/Capstone-Project/blob/main/Segment%202_presentation.pptx gives a more sophisticated and slightly more detailed overview/presentation of our project
-- Here is the agenda for Segment 2 Presentation:
+- Here is the agenda for Segment 3 Presentation:
     - ![image](https://user-images.githubusercontent.com/94234511/165016366-5de88506-e051-4632-9789-8604236e30a1.png)

 ### Topic: